 12. A Trail of Short, Broken Relationships

-Psychopaths lack the ability to empathize with other people, so it makes sense that they have trouble forming and maintaining close relationships with people.
-While they may be able to use their charm or powers of persuasion to fool people into liking them, they usually lack the ability to maintain these relationships over time.7 This is why most psychopaths have very short, shallow relationships with people, as well as many people who they’ve betrayed, hurt, or turned into enemies.
+Because of an inability to empathize with other people, it makes sense that psychopaths have trouble forming and maintaining close relationships.
+While they may be able to use their charm or powers of persuasion to fool somebody into liking them, they usually lack the ability to sustain these relationships over time.8 This is why most psychopaths have very short, shallow relationships, as well as a long trail of individuals who they’ve betrayed, hurt, or turned into enemies.

 13. Exploitation of Others for Personal Gain